 I was part of the eurucamp 2015 orga team.
 I'm a co-organizer and a mentor at the CoderDojo in Cologne.
 I also was a remote coach for the Railsgirls SoC team Code_Padawans.
 I'm one of the developers behind the open source community project hacken.in.

 I really like to give talks at conferences and user groups.
-I had the great honor to speak at conferences and user groups all over the world:
+I had the great honor to speak at conferences and user groups all over the world.
+Here are the conferences I've spoken at:

 - RWTH Aachen, Bachelor of Science in Computer Science (from 2008 to 2012).
 Bachelor Thesis